What Is Employment Discrimination?

 State laws may also regulate employer actions.
-Other state laws make it illegal for employers to discriminate on the basis of other classifications, like marital status or participation military service.
-If you have been discriminated against in the work place, you may be eligible to bring a lawsuit in federal or state courts.
+Other state laws make it illegal for employers to discriminate on the basis of other classifications, like marital status or participation in military service.
+If you have been discriminated against in the workplace, you may be eligible to bring a lawsuit in federal or state courts.

-Employment discrimination can be devastating for employees, and most need the counsel of an experienced lawyer in order to protect their interests.
-At Cook & Logothetis, in Cincinnati, Ohio, we represent the victims of employment discrimination, helping them achieve the social and economic justice they deserve.
+Employment discrimination can be devastating for employees.
+If you have been discriminated against in the workplace, you may be eligible to bring a lawsuit in federal or state courts, but you may also need the counsel of an experienced lawyer in order to protect your interests.
+At Cook & Logothetis, LLC, in Cincinnati, Ohio, we represent the victims of employment discrimination, helping them achieve the social and economic justice they deserve.

 Sexual discrimination, however, is often based on gender.
 It occurs when employment decisions are made specifically because an employee is a male or female.
 The Supreme Court has established that it is just as illegal to discriminate against men as it is against women.

 It is illegal for employers to fire someone just before their pension vests in order to keep them from getting their pension.
 It is also illegal for employers to lay off an entire department because the entire department is going to gain access to a 20-year and out benefit.
-If you have been fired, or believe your employer has discriminated against you to prevent you obtaining a pension, or before a pension vests, contact our Cincinnati law firm to talk with an attorney.
+If you have been fired before your pension vests or believe your employer has discriminated against you to prevent you from obtaining a pension, contact our Cincinnati law firm to talk with an attorney.